guigolab/grape-nf/docs/docs/index.md

 Grape provides an extensive pipeline for RNA-Seq analyses.
 It allows the creation of an automated and integrated workflow to manage and analyse RNA-Seq data.

-It uses [Nextflow] for the execution layer and can be installed and run in a very simple way.
+It uses [Nextflow] as the execution backend and can be installed and run in a very simple way.
 Using Nextflow sharing features the pipeline is automatically downloaded from a git repository and run on the local environment.
 Please check [Nextflow documentation] for more information.

 ## Installing Nextflow